HL7/daf-research/pages/_includes/daf-research-developer.md

 * Set the Task.status to In-progress.
 * Start extraction of data which can be accomplished in multiple ways, some of which are elaborated below based on likelihood of support from vendors.

-1. Extract data for each patient using the 2015 Edition CCDS APIs that are supported by vendors which are outlined in the [DAF-Core] IG.
+1. Extract data for each patient using the 2015 Edition CCDS APIs that are supported by vendors which are outlined in the [US-Core] IG.
 For each patient, the extraction program may have to invoke multiple APIs to construct the full patient record.
 2. Extract data for each patient using the Patient/$everything operation if the vendor system supports it.
 3. Extract data for each patient using a native API or query if available.

+NOTE: Extraction tasks may return identifiable patient information or de-identified patient information.
+The task to load the Data Mart supporting PCORnet CDM has to appropriately address de-identification requirements prior to loading the data.
+This is further discussed in Step 4 below.

-* Add the data for each patient to a Bundle which contains all the data along with the linkages.
+* Add the data for all consented patients in the case of bulk extraction or for each patient in the case of incremental extraction to a Bundle which contains the extracted data along with the linkages.
 * Set Task.output.type - Reference.
 (This is the bundle that contains the data for a desired number of patients)
 * Populate Task.output.valueReference (This should point to the Bundle reference created).
 * Set Task.status as completed if everything completes normally.